-Although not available in the first release due to higher prioritization of other service modes, LTE is required to integrate an efficient broadcast mode for high rate Multimedia Broadcast/Multicast Services (MBMS) such as Mobile TV, based on a Single Frequency Network mode of operation as explained in detail in Chapter 14.
-This mode is able to operate either on a shared carrier frequency together with unicast transmissions, or on a dedicated broadcast carrier.
-To ensure efficient broadcast performance a requirement was defined for the dedicated carrier case.
+The requirements for LTE included the integration of an efficient broadcast mode for high rate Multimedia Broadcast/Multicast Services (MBMS) such as mobile TV, based on a Single Frequency Network mode of operation as explained in detail in Chapter 13.
+The spectral efficiency requirement is given in terms of a carrier dedicated to broadcast transmissions - i.e. not shared with unicast transmissions.

 In broadcast systems, the system throughput is limited to what is achievable for the users in the worst conditions.
 Consequently, the broadcast performance requirement was defined in terms of an achievable system throughput (bps) and spectral efficiency (bps/Hz) assuming a coverage of 98% of the nominal coverage area of the system.
 This means that only 2% of the locations in the nominal coverage area are in outage - where outage for broadcast services is defined as experiencing a packet error rate higher than 1%.
 This broadcast spectral efficiency requirement was set to 1 bps/Hz [10].